kylet082/OCR_GUIDesign/README.md

 ## Finding the text in the Image

       The first step is to straighten the image or check that it is straight.
-This has been done using the Hough Line transformation
+This has been done using the Hough Line transformation.
 The resulting line can be used to find the angle of the document skew using linear gradient equation.

 ![skew doc](https://cloud.githubusercontent.com/assets/14908229/26213417/de7c9cc0-3bf0-11e7-9f13-0489cbcc35e5.PNG)

       The Resulting line projection.
 The image is passed through Canny edge detection to find relavant pixels for the Hough algorithm.
 The document image can now be straighted.

 ![hlresult](https://cloud.githubusercontent.com/assets/14908229/26213459/09893112-3bf1-11e7-9d8e-fdedbea1f1b8.PNG)

 #### Finding text bodies

       Using a method called projection Profiling, which calculates the pixel density along the X-axis.
 The bins along the y axis are used to find the textlines.
 The result is plotted as a Hstogram to visualise the relationship between textlines and bins.

    ![projection profile](https://cloud.githubusercontent.com/assets/14908229/26213698/e8aef41c-3bf1-11e7-922f-8ebe5953ef3a.PNG)

        The histogram data is then used to sample down the text lines by finding the start and end points along the y and x axis.

    ![textlines](https://cloud.githubusercontent.com/assets/14908229/26214662/1d1a5a0e-3bf5-11e7-93cf-293543aee513.PNG)